practicalparticipation/iati-datastore/CONTRIBUTING.rst

 Talk to us
 ==========
 We'd love to hear from you.
-Details at: https://github.com/IATI
+Details at: https://github.com/codeforIATI

-For general guidance on contributing to IATI Code please see http://iatistandard.org/developer/contribute/